Hollywood veteran Redford honoured with Chaplin Award

-NEW YORK Robert Redford has added the Film Society of Lincoln Center's Chaplin Award to his list of honours for his work in front and behind the camera, and the Hollywood star said he still enjoys making movies after more than 50 years in the industry.
+NEW YORK, April 28 Robert Redford has added the Film Society of Lincoln Center's Chaplin Award to his list of honours for his work in front and behind the camera, and the Hollywood star said he still enjoys making movies after more than 50 years in the industry.

 The 78-year old, known for films such as "Butch Cassidy and the Sundance Kid", "Out of Africa" and "All the President's Men", began his career - which has included acting, directing and producing - in the early 1960s.